uwePhillPhelps/IAP-2024/Tutorials/Part 1/2 - Variables and IO.md

 4. A basic loop for repeating blocks of code.

 ## Getting stated
-Ensure that your run function is empty, and that any work from last week is appropriately saved.
+Ensure that your IAP::run function is empty, and that any work from last week is appropriately saved.

 ## Recap